Beovu FDA Approval History

 - By inhibiting VEGF, Beovu works to suppress the growth of abnormal blood vessels under the macula and reduce the potential for vision loss caused by fluid leakage into the retina.

 - Beovu is administered by intravitreal injection into the vitreous cavity of the eye every month for the first three doses, then every 8-12 weeks.

 - Common side effects include: vision blurred, cataract, conjunctival hemorrhage, vitreous floaters, and eye pain.

-Development History and FDA Approval Process for Beovu
+Development Timeline for Beovu

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.